mtmcphail/kickstarter-analysis/README.md

 Conversely, **December** has the fewest campaigns launched (75) and also has the lowest success rate of 49%.

 Louise launched her Kickstart campaign in June, which yielded the second-highest number of successful outcomes and the second-highest percentage of successful outcomes (65%).

-*Louise did not pick the wrong month to launch her campaign.*
+Simply put, <mark style="background-color: Yellow">Louise did not pick the wrong month to launch.</mark>

 ### Outcomes Based on Goal Amount

-Graph 2 and Chart 2 indicates that campaigns with **goals** of **less than $1,000** have the highest rate of success, 76%.
+Graph 2 and Chart 2 indicate that campaigns with **goals** of **less than $1,000** have the highest rate of success, 76%.
 Meanwhile, the goal range of **$45,000 - $49,999** had the fewest number of campaigns (1) and the lowest success rate of 0%.

 Furthermore, as the goal amount increases its rate of success decreases, until the $30,000 range.
 At which point the success rebounds, but then crashes back down at the $45,000+ range.

 Louise's goal for *FEVER* was $2,885; and similar to the launch month, this goal range, **$1,000 - $4,999** reported the second-highest success rate (73%).

-*Louise did not set the wrong goal.*
+This range was also the most popular representing 51% of the all "play" campaigns in this dataset (534 of 1,043).
+Simply put, <mark style="background-color: Yellow">Louise did not set the bad goal.</mark>

 ### Limitations of the Dataset